waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - A specific, non-fossil Pokémon from Mt.
 Moon (e.g., Geodude) will satisfy the Grunt.
 (Reasoning: Subverting expectations by reinterpreting 'fossil').
 (Result: Dialogue unchanged).
     - The Hiker on Mt.
 Moon 1F at (6,7) is part of a chained quest.
 (Reasoning: Two path-blockers in one dungeon is suspicious).
 (Result: Dialogue unchanged, even with different Pokémon in party).
     - The 'fossil' the Grunt wants must be stolen from the Pewter City Museum of Science.
 (Reasoning: Suggested by puzzle_solver_agent).
 (Result: Interacting with both fossil exhibits yielded no item or event).

-- **New Hypotheses (from puzzle_solver_agent):**
-    - **Hypothesis 1 (Active):** The move 'Dig' must be used on a specific, unmarked tile within Mt.
+    - The move 'Dig' must be used on a specific, unmarked tile within Mt.
 Moon to unearth the other fossil.
+(Reasoning: Suggested by puzzle_solver_agent).
+(Result: Systematically checked all reachable ground tiles on 1F with no success.
+The move consistently teleports the player out of the cave).

+- **New Hypotheses (from puzzle_solver_agent - Turn 209957):**
+    - **Hypothesis 1:** The scientist in the Cinnabar Lab will provide a 'replica' fossil or the other, unchosen fossil after being shown a fully-evolved version of the fossil he revived.
+    - **Hypothesis 2:** The 'fossil' the Rocket Grunt wants is a bone-related item from the Pokémon Tower in Lavender Town, likely a Thick Club or Rare Bone.
+    - **Hypothesis 3:** The Hiker on Mt.
+Moon 1F at (6,7) will trade you for your revived fossil Pokémon, giving you the other fossil in return.
-    - **Hypothesis 2:** The Grunt will accept a Rhyhorn as a 'fossil' due to its rocky, prehistoric appearance.
+    - **Hypothesis 4 (Active):** The Rocket Grunt is being literal and will only accept a Pokémon nicknamed 'fossil'.
-    - **Hypothesis 3:** A Pokémon intrinsically linked to bones, like Cubone or Marowak, is what the Grunt considers a 'fossil'.
+    - **Hypothesis 5:** The other fossil (the one you didn't pick) has respawned at its original location, but only after a specific flag is triggered, like re-battling the Super Nerd.

 # VI.
 Self-Assessment Findings (Turn 209210)
 - **Lapse in Immediacy:** I deferred a notepad cleanup task, violating the principle of immediate maintenance.